hww/hww.github.io/projects/crazy_claw_jr/index.md

 This was the second game developed for RocketAmusements ticket redemption and merchandiser game cabinet.

-The was system including cabinet, multi-game framework and Crazy Claw Junior game.
+The system includes cabinet, multi-game framework and Crazy Claw Junior game.

 The software runs on a normal PC for game applications with Rocket OS, a Linux environment providing common I/O, settings, networking and bookkeeping.